FronkonGames/Steam-Games-Scraper/README.md

 python SteamGamesScraper.py -o output.json
 ```

-Steam can reject, or even banner your IP, if he considers that you are doing too many requests.
-That's why 5.0 seconds are waited by default.
+There is a general API rate limit for each unique IP adress of 200 requests in five minutes which is one request every 1.5 seconds.
+That's why 1.5 seconds are waited by default.
 You can change this with the parameter '_-s_' / '_-sleep_':

 ```
 python SteamGamesScraper.py -s 2.0
 ```

-> **It is not recommended to set the wait time below 5.0 seconds.**
+> **It is not recommended to set the wait time below 1.5 seconds.**

 When Steam denies a request, by default it is trying up to four times.
 You can change the number of retries with '_-r_' / '_-retries_':